 Set Up for Safety

-The number one concern when doing anything with your toddler is safety.
+The number one concern when doing anything with your toddler is safe.
 You need to find a camping site that’s right for your family – and that means finding one that has the following attributes:

 - Cell phone reception